 - FDI Inflow:

 The Dominican Republic occupies the more verdant and arable eastern side of the island of Hispaniola.
-After the two principal parties agreed to cooperate and support common candidates, President Danilo Medina of the center-right Dominican Liberation Party (PLD) won a second four-year term in 2016.
+President Danilo Medina of the center-right Dominican Liberation Party (PLD) won a second four-year term in 2016.
 Medina’s efforts to extend his presidency past the limit of two consecutive terms have been blocked by former president and PLD party rival Leonel Fernández.
-The PLD’s dominance of government for well over a decade supports political stability but also risks undermining checks and balances and weakening the country’s multiparty democracy.
+The PLD’s dominance of government contributes to political stability but also risks undermining checks and balances and weakening the country’s multiparty democracy.
 Long viewed primarily as an exporter of sugar, coffee, and tobacco, the economy has been the Caribbean’s most vibrant in recent years, driven by mining activity and strong growth in such service-based sectors as tourism and finance.

 To promote the titling of real property, the government has developed a cadaster with digitized property titles and has expanded the number of land registry offices.
 Economic insecurity is driven by government expropriation, institutional weaknesses, inconsistent and nontransparent courts, and inadequate law enforcement.
 Corruption is a serious systemic problem at all levels of the government, judiciary, and security forces and in the private sector.